HN-LCF/HN-LCF/README.md

 ## Introduction

 Hi!
-I am a new developer from *SiChuan University* in Chengdu China.
+I am a new developer from *Sichuan University* in Chengdu, China.
 And there are some interesting projects that I developed myself.

 If you interested, you can communicate with me by [email](louchangfeng@outlook.com).